-You need the display/LAN adapter to connect your computer to 1000BASE-T/100BASE-TX/10BASE-T type networks with a LAN cable.
-Connect one end of a LAN cable (not supplied) to the network (LAN) port on the display/LAN adapter and the other end to your network.
+You can connect your computer to 100BASE-TX/10BASE-T type networks with a LAN cable.
+Connect one end of a LAN cable (not supplied) to the network (LAN) port on the computer and the other end to your network.
 For detailed settings and devices required for LAN access, ask your network administrator.